MrBunsy/container/README.md

 ## MrBunsy's Fork

 Attempting to use this to 3D print ISO containers for my OO gauge container wagon.
-I've added optional screwholes in the base and will be attempting to improve the style of the door.
+I've added optional screwholes in the base and variants of the door, so I can print lots of containers without them all being identical.
+I've added the following variables:

+	twentyFooter = true;
+	highcube = false;
+	DOOR_STYLE = 7;

+There are 8 door styles, from 0 to 7.

 ## Prerequisites